1. To validate existing assumptions of usability issues in our product.

 Given the goals, a summative usability testing perfectly suits our goals.
 Since our participants were located in different cities/counties, and we had a limited budget, we planned to do a remote testing.
 Though it might not be as good as an in house usability testing, it would still help us get enough insights as a starting point for product improvement.

 1.2 Task Flows

-When designing the product, I have build separate task flows for each feature in the product.
-And the assumptioms came along with our design and internal testing process.
+When designing the product, I built separate task flows for each feature in the product.
+And the assumptions came along with our design and internal testing process.
 Therefore, the task flows and assumptions were not well organized.
 To structure all the assumptions and align them with the task flow, I did a detailed cognitive walkthrough.
-I went through a typical route of a business user's, as well as one a data scientiest would go through.
-The tasks for business users were mainly focused on creating a project, selecting a template, simple data handling and simple modeling; while the tasks for data scientists included advanced variable settings, modeling settings, and detailed modeling results checking.
+I went through a typical route of a business user's, as well as one a data scientist would go through.
+The tasks for business users were mainly focused on creating a project, selecting a template, simple data handling, and simple modeling; while the tasks for data scientists included advanced variable settings, modeling settings, and detailed modeling results checking.
 When conducting each task, I asked myself 4 questions: